justCodeThings/taserAlarm/README.md

 # taserAlarm
-Arduino code for an alarm clock that tazes you instead of beeping.
+Arduino code for an alarm clock that tazes you instead of beeping. lol.